bolt12/LogAdventures/README.lagda.md

 $\log_b (x * \frac{1}{x}) = \log_b x + \log_b \frac{1}{x}$.
 Given
 this, it's difficult to imagine how a specification for it that does not mentions logarithms could look.
-Attempts started by drawing inspiration from the division's specification (QRT), where the quotient is applied to the inverse function (multiplication) and the remainder is an additive one.
+Attempts started by drawing inspiration from QRT, where the quotient is applied to the inverse function (multiplication) and the remainder is an additive one.
 Following this, $\log$'s inverse is the exponentiation function so it looks something of the form:
 $\log_b a = (x, r) \implies a = b^x + r$, assuming here that our
 logarithm function returns both integer and remainder parts.
-A reader with a good deal of experience with logarithmic functions and their properties will see addition ( $b^x + r$ ) in the argument to $\log_b$ as slightly suspicious, due to the fact that there are no known simple properties which involve $\log$ of sums.
+A reader with a good deal of experience with logarithmic functions and their properties will see addition ( $b^x + r$ ) in the argument to $\log_b$ as slightly suspicious, maybe due to the fact that there are no known simple properties which involve $\log$ of sums.
 This path will lead to many obstacles exactly because of this.
 Alternatively, one should pursue a path where there are useful properties to leverage from and there are a lot for multiplication or division!

 Multiplication [is
 often](https://repositorio.inesctec.pt/server/api/core/bitstreams/844cf125-abaf-447c-aecf-fa8fe3ff47e1/content)